thibautvs/react-responsive-utils/README.md

 ## Setup

-- Copy the the `lib` folder in your project, typically as a `utils/responsive` folder.
+- Copy the the `lib` folder in your project, typically as a `utils/responsive` folder
-- Configure the `breakpoints.js` file if you need other values than the default ones.
+- Configure the `breakpoints.js` file if you need other values than the default ones
-- Install the `debounce` package.
+- Install the `debounce` package

 ## Use